mainwp/mainwp-child/readme.txt

 = 3.5.7 - 5-6-19 =
 * Fixed: multiple PHP Warnings
 * Fixed: multiple conflicts with 3rd party products
-* Fixed: an issue with Page Speed data for custom URLs
+* Fixed: An issue with Page Speed data for custom URLs
-* Fixed: an issue with logging WP Time Capsule backups on specific setups
+* Fixed: An issue with logging WP Time Capsule backups on specific setups
-* Fixed: an issue with short login session
+* Fixed: An issue with short login session
 * Added: multiple security enhancements
-* Added: support for the WP Staging Pro (free features only)
+* Added: Support for the WP Staging Pro (free features only)
 * Added: support for plugin/theme installation requests to HTTP Basic Auth protected MainWP Dashboards

 = 3.5.6 - 3-25-19 =
-* Fixed: an issue with checking Page Speed data
+* Fixed: An issue with checking Page Speed data
-* Fixed: an issue with empty update data
+* Fixed: An issue with empty update data
-* Fixed: an issue with incorrect plugin update data
+* Fixed: An issue with incorrect plugin update data
 * Added: Send From field in the Branding support form
 * Updated: compatibility with the latest Yoast SEO plugin version

 = 3.5.5 - 3-6-19 =
-* Fixed: an issue with hook for controlling branding options for specific roles
+* Fixed: An issue with the hook for controlling branding options for specific roles
 * Fixed: branding issues
 * Fixed: multiple PHP Warnings
 * Fixed: multiple typos
 * Fixed: MainWP UpdraftPlus Extension performance issues
-* Fixed: an issue with creating double media files when editing posts and pages from MainWP Dashboard
+* Fixed: An issue with creating double media files when editing posts and pages from MainWP Dashboard
-* Fixed: an issue with creating duplicate Boilerplate posts and pages
+* Fixed: An issue with creating duplicate Boilerplate posts and pages
 * Updated: added improvements for detecting premium plugin updates on specific setups

 = 3.5.4.1 - 2-19-19 =